 We’ve curated an eventful 4-day itinerary to Kuala Lumpur, just for you.
 Experience the city like you’ve never before!

 Hop on a five hour bus ride or an hour plane ride to Kuala Lumpur.
 If you’re taking the former, consider taking an overnight bus so you’re all fresh to explore the city the next day!
 If you’re taking the latter, an early morning flight is best so you’ll have more time during the day.
-Freshen up upon check in and grab brunch at some of KL’s Instagram-worthy cafes.
+Freshen up upon check in and grab a bite at some of KL’s Instagram-worthy cafes.

 We’re swooned by the rustic beauty of Pokok KL Café, located in Petaling Jaya.
 Opened in October 2018, the café sits in an urban glasshouse, allowing natural light to shine through - elevating the aesthetic highlights for a perfect Instagram shot.
 Order their speciality pink latte (with rose petal garnishes), Chilli Padi Pesto Pasta and Portobello Mushroom Melt Sandwich to satiate your bellies.

 With full bellies, you’re all ready to explore Batu Caves, where you can marvel at a 400 million-year-old limestone cave!
 Put your stamina to the test, and climb the 272 colourful steps to a Hindu Temple Cave.
 The cave is known to be one of the most important Hindu shrines outside of India, so try to visit as early as possible to avoid large crowds.